 Confidentiality is provided by encrypting messages to be transmitted or to be stored locally as files.
 In both cases, the conventional encryption algorithm CAST-128 may be used.
 The 64-bit cipher feedback (CFB) mode is used.
 In PGP, each conventional key is used only once.
 That is, a new key is generated as a random 128-bit number for each message.
-Thus although this is referred to as a session key, it is in reality a one time key.
-To protect the key, it is encrypted with the receiver's public key.
+Thus hash code.
+If the two match, the message is accepted as authentic.